-The UK Government has confirmed that the Brexit deadline has been moved to 31st October 2019.
-This extension ensures that all current travel arrangements will remain as they are today.
+The UK Government confirmed earlier this year that the Brexit deadline had been moved to 31st October 2019.
+As we're nearing this date, there are still reassurances from ABTA that current travel arrangements will remain as they are today.

 Can I still fly to Europe after Brexit?